 where $\widetilde{C}_{\ell,1}(t) = C_{\ell,1}(t)/\sum_{\ell=1}^L C_{\ell,1}(t)$ with $\sum_\ell \widetilde{C}_{\ell,1}(t) = 1$.
 In Figs.~\ref{Fig3}~(b) and \ref{Fig3}~(c), the impact of the Trotter step $\delta t$ on the instantaneous power-law exponents $\alpha(t)$ and $\beta(t)$ is studied for times $10 \leq t \leq 20$,

-We find that $\alpha(t)$ exhibits damped oscillations (presumably caused by the integrability of ${\cal H}$ \cite{Gopalakrishnan2019}) around the mean value $\alpha \approx 2/3$, which signals superdiffusive spin transport and is consistent with a description in terms of the Kardar-Parisi-Zhang (KPZ) universality class \cite{Bertini2020, Ljubotina2019, Weiner2020}.
+We find that $\alpha(t)$ exhibits damped oscillations (presumably caused by the integrability of ${\cal H}$ \cite{Gopalakrishnan2019}) around the mean value $\alpha \approx 2/3$, which signals superdiffusion and is consistent with a description of spin transport in terms of the Kardar-Parisi-Zhang (KPZ) universality class for the integrable and isotropic Heisenberg chain \cite{Bertini2020, Gopalakrishnan2019, Ljubotina2017, Ljubotina2019, Gopalakrishnan2019_2, DeNardis2019, Weiner2020}.
 Remarkably, $\alpha(t)$ is essentially independent of $\delta t$ and $\alpha \approx 2/3$ can be readily extracted even for the largest $\delta t = 2$.
 Likewise, $\beta(t)$ is found to remain stable up to $\delta t \leq 1$, albeit visible deviations now appear for $\delta t= 2$, which is explainable by the fact that $\beta(t)$ depends on the accuracy of the Trotter decomposition on the full system while $\alpha(t)$ is a local probe.
 Overall, the robustness of $C_{\ell,\ell'}(t)$ w.r.t.\ $\delta t$ is an important result and opens the door to reach nontrivial time scales with a manageable number of gates.
 For instance, fixing $\delta t = 1$, an evolution of $L = 25$ qubits up to $t = 20$ requires $2400$ one-qubit and $1440$ two-qubit gates in our case \cite{SuppMat}.

 {\it Impact of noise.} To model the impact of erroneous gates, we consider a depolarization model with quantum channels ${\cal E}_\ell$ (${\cal E}_{\ell,\ell'}$) being applied after each one-qubit (two-qubit) gate \cite{Ippoliti2020},